 Swap Pants and Shorts for Dresses

 Dresses are the perfect clothing piece for hot and humid destinations, as well as for packing light.
-For one, dresses are a top and bottom all in one, so you can save space when packing.
+For one, dresses are top and bottom all in one, so you can save space when packing.
 Additionally, dresses offer more movement than shorts or pants, letting your body breathe.

 Stay cool in the heat with these airy dresses!